 There is nothing wrong with a simple idea

 Small organisations might not have the need or resources available to manage multiple or expensive digital channels.
-With this in mind here are some simple solutions you could introduce very quickly if you aren’t sure where to start.
+With this in mind, here are some simple solutions you could introduce quickly if you aren’t sure where to start.

-- Daily digest email – Consolidate your key messages into a single email that ideally is sent out at a set time.
-Urgent emails might need to go out in between but by providing a regular update it means colleagues know when they can expect to receive a corporate update.
+- Daily digest email – merge your key messages into a single email that is sent out at a set time.
+Urgent emails might need to go out in between, but by providing a regular update it means colleagues know when they can expect to receive a corporate update.
 This will provide them reassurance that the business is committed to regular communications and show there is a structured plan in place to support them.

 - WhatsApp groups – This has become a powerful tool that you could use in multiple ways, too many for me to list here but some ideas include posting video and voice messages from the leadership team or direct links to updates on your intranet/website.
 If you need to use personal numbers, you can create an invitation link that allows colleagues to opt-in.

 There is a lot of information at your fingertips to help in these difficult times.
-Many communication practitioners have shared guides and what they have learnt in the early days of the COVID-19 crisis.
-In addition to the websites listed on the Horizon Comms resources page the CIPR, IOIC and PRCA have created dedicated sites to help.
+Many communications practitioners have shared guides and what they have learnt in the early days of the COVID-19 crisis.
+Besides the websites listed on the Horizon Comms resources page, the CIPR, IOIC and PRCA have created dedicated sites to help.

 Last, don’t forget to look after yourself.
 It’s important to take regular breaks, give yourself time away from social media and the news to focus on your own wellbeing.
 Fresh Air Friday has a great newsletter that gives you some tips on getting outside and looking after yourself.